 Using free Disney transportation: Start at Ticket and Transportation Center, and take the monorail to the Poly.
 From there, walk or take the monorail to Disney's Grand Floridian.
 Take the monorail to Disney's Contemporary Resort, and then walk to Magic Kingdom.
 From there, hop on a boat to Disney's Wilderness Lodge, then take it back to Magic Kingdom.
 From there, take a bus to the Beach and Yacht Clubs, then walk to the Boardwalk.
 From there, you can walk or take a boat to Disney's Hollywood Studios and then catch a bus to Disney's Animal Kingdom Lodge.
 Take the bus back to Magic Kingdom and then hop back to Ticket and Transportation Center.

-Just because your celebrating the holidays at Disney World, doesn't mean you have to miss out on Santa.
-He or his stand-in, Santa Goofy, will be in and around the parks starting at the end of November through the end of December.
+Be on the lookout for Santa during Disney World holiday events!
+He or his stand-in, Santa Goofy, will be in the parks starting at the end of November through the end of December.
 You can find details on where to find him at Disney World, Universal and SeaWorld on this post, which we'll be updating with 2017 information as soon as it's available.